corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto.md

 ## KeyUtils.java

-Checks whether a `key` has any intersection with the keys in `otherKeys`,recurses into `key` (the first argument) if it is a composite key.
+Checks whether a `key` has any intersection with the keys in `otherKeys` and recurses into `key` (the first argument) if it is a composite key.

 ## MessageAuthenticationCode.java